Y-Chater/Memory-card-python-/README.md

 Score and statistics printed to the console

 🚀 How to Run
-Make sure you have Python 3 installed.
+Make sure you have Python installed, then run the following commands in your terminal:

-Install the required library:

 bash
 Copier
 Modifier
+# Install PyQt5
 pip install pyqt5

-Run the script:
+# Run the script

-bash
-Copier
-Modifier
 python my_memory_card.py
 📁 File Description
 my_memory_card.py: Main script containing all the code for the app.

-📊 Example Output
+📊 Example Output (in the terminal) bash
-In the console:

-yaml
 Copier
 Modifier
 Statistics